georgep5/Jekyll-for-Job-Market/README.md

 ### Step 1: Clone this Repository

 1. Click the green "Use this template" button.
-2. In the dropdown menue, right-click "Create new repository" and open it in a new tab.
+2. In the dropdown menu, right-click "Create new repository" and open it in a new tab.
 3. Name your repository professionally, e.g., "Jane-Doe-Profile" or "John-Smith-Academic".
+4. You can leave description blank, or you can write a meaningful phrase like "My Jekyll job market profile".
-4. Make sure the repository is set to "Public".
+5. Make sure the repository is set to "Public".
-5. Click "Create repository".
+6. Click "Create repository".
-6. Keep these instructions open in a separate tab.
-If you accidentally close the the tab, the instructions will automatically be included in your new repo as the README.md file.
+7. Keep these instructions open in a separate tab.
+If you accidentally close the tab, the instructions will automatically be included in your new repo as the README.md file.

 ### Step 2: Upload Your Documents